This recruitment message must be presented with a story.

 I am an existential hedonist in the truest sense.
-I don’t think life has inherent meaning, and I think ethics (along with most everything else we believe in) are subjective constructs, products of language.
+I don’t think life has inherent meaning, and I think ethics (along with almost everything else we believe in) are subjective constructs, products of language, and social inventions.
 With no god and no afterlife, pleasure becomes the highest moral pursuit.
 Heaven is here on earth, and when you’re dead, you’re dead.

 My reason goes back to the table conversation I had with the Greater Than AIDS Coalition of Savannah.
 Deists would have me believe that an all-powerful, all-knowing, and presumably benevolent being created the world and humans to live in it.
 This being, being omniscient, was aware that our tremendous suffering would invariably follow, all our toil and misery, and still chose to gift us with life.
 Worse, the Christian god not only neglects to get our permission to be made, but damns us because of our sinful nature.
 And if Genesis is to be believed, this damnation is more than a slap on the wrist — it is eternal suffering (as if life wasn’t hard enough) because two people ate an apple.

-I’ve been told by believers that my beliefs — or lack thereof — are based in fear.
-I think the opposite is true.
+I’ve been told by believers that my beliefs — or lack thereof — are based on fear.
+I think the very opposite is true.
 I think most religious people are comforted by the idea of meaningful suffering.
 In fact, I think they’re so placated by belief that the minute their cosmologies are threatened, they pass laws prohibiting their beliefs to be attacked (look no further than Christians in America).
 That is fear.

-God wants you to support me as a patron on Patreon.
-Patrons receive personalized gifts, perks, and merch.
+God wants you to support my blog on Patreon.